 Production data as an enabler of change

 While the driver of the improvement was willingness and discipline, the enabler was data.
-With Evocon, Meconet had production data that was objective, precise, detailed and visualised in a way that made it easy to find problems.
+With Evocon, Meconet had production data that was objective, precise, detailed, and visualized in a way that made it easy to find problems.
 “The main achievement of Evocon is that we finally have data that we can trust and use,” said the production engineer.

 An illustration of how data helped to identify opportunities for improvement was the Raw Material Replenishment issue, which we will describe here in more detail.